TheSoftDiamond/BrutalCompanyMinusExtraReborn/CustomEventDocumentation.md

 - **Hazard Support**: Controls inside and outisde hazards with properties such as density, amount.
 - **Event Chaining**: Supports spawning events in with other events at the same time, both official and custom.
 - **Customization**: Customize the weight, description, mod requirements, color, event types, and name.
+- **Custom Weather Support**: Select an weather to occur.
+Requires WeatherRegistry active in the game.

 ## Limitations

 There are limitations however that the custom event cannot support due to how its created.
 If you are looking for an more advanced system, consider making a mod based on the [BCME-ExternalModule](https://thunderstore.io/c/lethal-company/p/UnloadedHangar/BCME_ExternalModule/)
 - **Complex Logic**: The event system is not capable of events that require conditional triggers or complex logic.
 - **Time-based events**: Cannot handle time-based events.
-- **Weather support**: Does not currently support weather integration.

 ## Retrieving Asset Names
 - **Enemies and Items**: You can use the `menemies` and `mitems` commands respectively in the terminal to retrieve their names.